adrianmaryniewski/slides/README.md

 # slides

-Here you can find presentations about web app's security and test automation.
+Here you can find presentations about web app's security, test automation and also testing fundamentals.